Dentist in Manchester, MO

 When emergencies strike, it’s important to have the right team on your side, and the same is true of dental emergencies.
 It can be overwhelming to experience constant pain and scary if your tooth is broken or knocked out.

 At Stanford Dental, we’re here for our emergency patients.
-When necessary, we will try to get you in as soon as possible to be seen, and Dr. Stanford can often provide same-day care.
+When necessary, we will try to get you in as soon as possible to be seen, and Dr. Carron can often provide same-day care.
 We also welcome new patients who are experiencing emergencies, so even if you’ve never been to our practice before, we encourage you to call us right away if you need help.

 Meanwhile, here are some helpful tips on handling common dental emergencies until you can get to our office.